 One of the greatest call center training tips is to record agents’ calls and work through them during training.
 Using real calls to learn from real mistakes is another way to both personalize your training and keep it fresh.

-Use these recordings as an opportunity to identify areas for improvement, and to point out areas where learners are already doing well.
-If any calls make especially good examples, speak to the employees involved about using those calls in future training sessions, so others can learn from their experience too.
+Use these recordings as an opportunity to identify areas for improvement, and to point out areas where employees are already doing well, so they can replicate them.
+If any calls make especially good examples, speak to the employees involved about using those calls in future training sessions, so others can learn from their experience, too.

 3. Don’t provide once-off training

 There’s a saying that goes, “Never stop learning, because the word never stops teaching”.
 The same applies to call center agents.
 There will always be evolving customer expectations, technologies, products, and best practices that call centers must adapt to.

 So, your call center training should be a process, not an event.
 Remember that training shouldn’t be limited to new hires.
 Agents who’ve been with the business for a long time should also be provided with continuous training that keeps them sharp.